 History of Brethren Christian

 In 1947, the Lord directed Grace Brethren Church of Long Beach (known then as "First Brethren") to launch into the field of Christian education.
-From a small beginning, the elementary school grew to include a junior high, and then a high school, to meet the continuing needs of the students.
+On September 15th, 1947, Brethren Christian School was born, and was composed of a body of 93 students from first grade through eighth grade.
+From this small beginning, the elementary school grew to include a junior high, and then a high school, to meet the continuing needs of the students.
 Brethren Church Schools graduated its first seniors in 1952.

 It was the dream of a handful of men, including Dr. Louis S. Bauman, Senior Pastor at First Brethren, to provide education to the students of their church families that went beyond the traditional three "Rs."
 These men wanted God's Word to be taught right in the classroom, so that students could understand history and math through God's view.